minprog/platforms/basics/1 workshop/windows/index.md

 You can now start using Ubuntu via WSL.
 When you open VSCode, make sure it is using Ubuntu.

-The WSL is not enabled right now, click the green button to enable it.
+If WSL is not enabled right now, click the green button to enable it.

 ![](wsl/wsl_disabled.png)

+> If you do not see the green button, hit `ctrl+shift+p` type in `remote` and click `Remote: install remote development extensions`.
+Then, install the WSL remote extension.

 Select "Remote_WSL: New Window" to enable the WSL.